 Anarchist women in the Spanish Civil War.
 Note the traditional anarchist caps on two of the women.

-July 16, 2015: I just received word from December magazine that my short story, "Henry's Ghosts" is a finalist for Curt Johnson Fiction Award.
+July 16, 2015: I just received word from December magazine that my short story, "Henry's Ghosts" is a finalist for the Curt Johnson Fiction Award.
 Joyce Carol Oates will judge.

 "The Genie at Low Tide" now has 17 reviews on Amazon, all 5 stars.